-The receiver sensitivity performance can be maximized at low modulation index by increasing the discriminator bandwidth of the correlator demodulator.
+The receiver sensitivity performance and receiver frequency tolerance can be maximized at low modulation index by increasing the discriminator bandwidth of the correlator demodulator.
 For modulation indices of less than 0.4, it is recommended to double the correlator bandwidth by calculating K as follows:

-$$K = Round \left( \frac{100 \,\mathrm{e}\,3}{2 \times f{DEV}} \right)$$
+$$K = Round \left(\frac{100^3}{2 \times f{DEV}} \right)$$

-Recalculate the DISCRIMINATOR\BW using the new K value.
-Figure 26 highlights the improved sensitivity that can be achieved for 2FSK modulation, at low modulation indices, by doubling the correlator bandwidth.
+Recalculate the DISCRIMINATOR_BW in Register 4 using the new K value.
+Figure 27 highlights the improved sensitivity that can be achieved for 2FSK modulation, at low modulation indices, by doubling the correlator bandwidth.